d6t/d6t-python/blogs/top10-mistakes-coding.md

 ```

-**Solution**: Use [d6tpipe](https://github.com/d6t/d6tpipe) to share data files with your code, upload to S3/web/google drive etc or save to a database so the recipient can retrieve files (but don't add them to git, see below).
+**Solution**: Use [d6tpipe](https://github.com/d6t/d6tpipe) to share data files with your code or upload to S3/web/google drive etc or save to a database so the recipient can retrieve files (but don't add them to git, see below).

 ## 2. Hardcode inaccessible paths